dougiesquire/xbootstrap/CONTRIBUTING.md

 ## Contributor guide

-This package is still is its very early stages of development.
+This package is still in its very early stages of development.
 The following covers some general guidelines for maintainers and contributors.

 #### Preparing Pull Requests
 1. Fork this respository.
 It's fine to use "xbootstrap" as your fork repository name because it will live under your username.